PongsatornChan/RTI-Prometheus_Integration/README.md

 different architecture, please adapt the commands accordingly.

 ## Building the Example :wrench:
+Let build libraries first.
+1. yaml-cpp
+    I. Navigate into the source directory third-party/yaml-cpp, and type:

+    ```
+    mkdir build
+    cd build
+    ```

+    II.
+Run CMake.
+The basic syntax is:

+    ```
+    cmake [-G generator] [-DYAML_BUILD_SHARED_LIBS=ON|OFF] ..
+    ```

+    * The `generator` is whatever type of build system you'd like to use.
+To see a full list of generators on your platform, just run `cmake` (with no arguments).
+For example:
+        * On Windows, you might use "Visual Studio 12 2013" to generate a Visual Studio 2013 solution or "Visual Studio 14 2015 Win64" to generate a 64-bit Visual Studio 2015 solution.
+        * On OS X, you might use "Xcode" to generate an Xcode project
+        * On a UNIX-y system, simply omit the option to generate a makefile

+    * yaml-cpp defaults to building a static library, but you may build a shared library by specifying `-DYAML_BUILD_SHARED_LIBS=ON`.

+    * For more options on customizing the build, see the [CMakeLists.txt](https://github.com/jbeder/yaml-cpp/blob/master/CMakeLists.txt) file.

+    III.
+Build it!

+    VI.
+To clean up, just remove the `build` directory.

+2. prometheus-cpp
+    For CMake builds don't forget to fetch the submodules first.
+Then build as usual.

+    First, navigate into source directory, third-party/prometheus-cpp, then:

+    ``` shell
+    # fetch third-party dependencies
+    git submodule init
+    git submodule update

+    mkdir _build
+    cd _build

+    # run cmake
+    cmake .. -DBUILD_SHARED_LIBS=ON # or OFF for static libraries

+    # build
+    make -j 4

+    # run tests
+    ctest -V

+    # install the libraries and headers
+    mkdir -p deploy
+    make DESTDIR=`pwd`/deploy install
+    ```

 To build this example, first run CMake to generate the corresponding build files.
 We recommend you use a separate directory to store all the generated